 - How does the UO define an international student?

-- Can the application fee be deferred for international students?
+- Can the application fee be waived for international students?

 - Can I study part time?

 - Are international students required to take the SAT or ACT?

 - Does the University of Oregon offer conditional admission?